Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.8.x/Get-started/installation.md

 We can't wait for your feedback.

 NAME:
-   monaco.exe - Automates the deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.
+   monaco.exe - Automates the deployment of Dynatrace Observability and Security Configuration to one or multiple Dynatrace environments.

 USAGE:
    monaco.exe [global options] command [command options] [working directory]